Ontario Legislative Building: Exterior

+Interior

 Inside, a central hall runs between the main entrance at the south and a grand staircase directly opposite, from the mid-landing of which is accessed the parliamentary library in the 1909 block.
 At the top landing of this stair is the lobby of the legislative chamber, with the door to which centrally aligned in the south wall.
 From this core, wide corridors extend east and west, each bisected by a long and narrow atrium lined with ornate railings; the east wing is decorated more in the Victorian fashion in which it was built, with dark wood panelling, while the west wing corridor is more Edwardian Neoclassical in style, the walls lined with white marble, and reflecting the time in which it was built.

 To the south of the Legislative Building is an open area with extensive tree cover, which is often used for public gatherings and demonstrations.
 The provincial ministries are housed in the separate Ontario Government Buildings complex to the east, including the Macdonald complex (composed of the Hearst, Mowat, Ferguson and Hepburn towers) and the Whitney Block.

 The building is featured on both the front and back covers of Rush's 1981 album Moving Pictures.